open-sauced/open-sauced/README.md

 ## 📙 Storybook

-Storybook is being leverage to mock out visual React components.
-A version of it can be found at this [url](https://sauced-components.netlify.com/).
+Storybook is being leveraged to mock out visual React components.
+The latest version of the design system can be found at this [url](https://sauced-components.netlify.app/).

 ```
 npm run storybook